 Drawbacks of DXA Bone Density Testing

-Quantitative Ultrasound – An Alternative to Bone Density Tests for Early Assessment and Monitoring of Osteoporosis
+Quantitative Ultrasound – Bone Density Test Alternatives for Early Assessment and Monitoring of Osteoporosis

-An affordable, convenient and radiation-free alternative to bone density tests using DXA is to use quantitative ultrasound to gain a measure of skeletal fragility, which assists physicians in diagnosing and monitoring osteoporosis.
+An affordable, convenient and radiation-free alternative to these tests using DXA is to use quantitative ultrasound to gain a measure of skeletal fragility, which assists physicians in diagnosing and monitoring osteoporosis.